 Resolving Trust Disputes Without a Courtroom

-Court proceedings are expensive and time-consuming.
-Arizona law offers a practical alternative: a nonjudicial settlement agreement.
-Interested persons connected to a trust can sit down and resolve issues on their own terms, as long as the agreement stays within certain limits.
+Court cases are costly and slow.
+The law offers a better option: a nonjudicial settlement agreement.
+People tied to a trust can sit down and work out issues on their own terms.

 Interested persons may enter into a binding nonjudicial settlement agreement with respect to any matter involving a trust.